 Throughout his career, he was also named “El Pibe de Oro” or “The Golden Boy” due to his creative abilities and eye for goal.
 Aside from his skills, Maradona’s presence and leadership had greatly affected their team’s performances.
 As well as that, Maradona was one of the greatest footballers that had obtained the FIFA Player of the 20th Century Award.

 Moreover, Maradona set the world record transfer fee of about US$5 million when he transferred to the football club of Barcelona.
 The second time was when he had a transfer fee of Us$6.9 million to an Italian professional football club, Societa Sportiva Calcio Napoli, or simply known as Napoli.
+If you love playing football, you will also find it interesting to play in a reputable online casino and you can experience this on www.kingjohnnie.info.

 Born in Buenos Aires, Argentina, on October 30, 1960, Diego Maradona was the first son after his four other older sisters.
 Diego also had two younger brothers, Hugo and Raul, who also became professional football players.
 At the age of eight, Diego was spotted by a talent scout and was then became a member of the Argentinos Juniors, an Argentine sports club in Buenos Aires.
 Growing up, his inspirations were Roberto Rivellino and George Best.